‘Transformers: The Last Knight’ Super Bowl Trailer Hits Ahead Of Game [Video]

 For now, we have the latest one narrated by Silence of the Lambs star Anthony Hopkins, who plays English Lord Sir Edmund Burton.
 Considering his usual roles in film, Hopkins could be a welcome change in a franchise known for its undignified use of Academy Award winning actors.
 John Turturro and Frances McDormand are among those casualties, though admittedly, Turturro also starred in an Adam Sandler movie (Anger Management) in a similarly over-the-top role.

-The late Leonard Nimoy could have suffered the same problem, but he voiced Dark of the Moon‘s Sentinel Prime with the dignity you come to expect, and followed it up with a reprisal as Spock in J.J.
+The late Leonard Nimoy could have suffered the same problem, but he voiced Dark of the Moon’s Sentinel Prime with the dignity fans have come to expect and followed it up with a reprisal as Spock in J.J.
 Abrams’ Star Trek.
 His unfortunate death in early 2015 made Star Trek Into Darkness his final big-screen role.

 Rosie Huntington-Whiteley was one of the few whose acting career was practically launched in that same movie, coming straight from the pages of Vogue and GQ.
 Since then, she has gone on to play The Splendid Angharad, Immortan Joe’s (Hugh Keays-Byrne) pregnant slave in the Oscar-winning Mad Max: Fury Road.